Jun-T-git/polagram/packages/core/docs/design/polagram-lens-spec.md

-# Polagram Core: Lens Interface Specification
+# Polagraph Core: Lens Interface Specification

 This document defines the interface for **Lens**, a mechanism for transforming Sequence Diagram ASTs to generate specific views.